Jiangwb/SeisFlows-manual/docs/index.md

-# SeisFlows develop log: Add new functions to SeisFlows
+# SeisFlows development log: Add new functions to SeisFlows

 SeisFlows is a open source FWI package developed by Ryan Modrak.
 For more information, please refer to [Introduction](https://seisflows.readthedocs.io/en/latest/)